geramirez/concourse-talk/PITCHME.md

     - Pipelines
 - Some examples
 ---
+## What is Concourse CI - Background?
+- Started by a CF engineer
+- Created CF team was having difficulties with existing CI systems
+- Maintained by Pivotal
+---
-## What is Concourse CI?
+## What is Concourse CI - TLDR?
-Is a continuous integration tool, which allows/forces users to declare all their CI pipelines configurations in yaml a dsl, script, or container.
+Is a continuous integration tool, which allows/forces users to declare all their CI pipelines configurations in yaml or containers.
 ---
 ## What does that mean?
 - CI pipeline configurations and tasks can be checked into version control